 System Prompt Modes

-Define how custom prompts interact with the default system prompt.
+Define how custom prompts interact with the system prompt.

 When customizing system prompts in Msty Studio (ie, with Projects and Personas), you can control how your custom instructions are combined with the default system prompt using three modes: